 A number of authors have explored the possibility of using PSA levels lower than 4.0 ng/mL as the upper limit of normal for screening examinations.
 One study screened 14,209 White and 1,004 African American men for prostate cancer using an upper limit of normal of 2.5 ng/mL for PSA.
 A major confounding factor of this study was that only 40% of those men in whom a prostate biopsy was recommended actually underwent biopsy.
 Nevertheless, 27% of all men undergoing biopsy were found to have prostate cancer.
 Several collaborating European jurisdictions, including Rotterdam (the Netherlands) and Finland, are conducting prostate cancer screening trials.
 In Rotterdam, data for 7,943 screened men between the ages of 55 and 74 years have been reported.
 Of the 534 men who had PSA levels between 3.0 ng/mL and 3.9 ng/mL, 446 (83.5%) had biopsies and 96 (18%) of these had prostate cancer.
 In all, 4.7% of the screened population had prostate cancer.
 In Finland, 15,685 men were screened and 14% of screened men had PSA levels of at least 3.0 ng/mL.
 All men with PSAs higher than 4.0 ng/mL were recommended for diagnostic follow-up by DRE, ultrasound, and biopsy; 92% complied, and 2.6% of the 15,685 men screened were diagnosed with prostate cancer.
 Of the 801 men with screening PSAs between 3.0 ng/mL and 3.9 ng/mL (all biopsied), 22 (3%) had cancer.
 Of the 1,116 men with screening PSAs between 4.0 ng/mL and 9.9 ng/mL, 247 (22%) had cancer; of the 226 men with screening PSAs of at least 10 ng/mL, 139 (62%) had cancer.
 Several factors could have contributed to these differences, including background prostate cancer prevalence, background screening levels, and details regarding diagnostic follow-up practices; the necessary comparative data are not available.

 Another study adopted a change in the PSA cutoff to a level of 3.0 ng/mL to study the impact of this change in 243 men with PSA levels between 3.0 ng/mL and 4.0 ng/mL.
 Thirty-two of the men (13.2%) were ultimately found to have prostate cancer.
 An analysis of radical prostatectomy specimens from this series found a mean tumor volume of 1.8 mL (range, 0.6–4.4).
-The extent of disease was significant in a number of cases, with positive margins in five cases and pathologic pT3 disease in six cases.
+The extent of disease was significant in a number of cases, with positive margins in five cases and pathological pT3 disease in six cases.

-While digital rectal exam (DRE) has been a staple of medical practice for many decades, prostate-specific antigen (PSA) did not come into common use until the late 1980s for the early diagnosis of prostate cancer.
+While digital rectal exam has been a staple of medical practice for many decades, prostate-specific antigen (PSA) did not come into common use until the late 1980s for the early diagnosis of prostate cancer.
 Following widespread dissemination of PSA testing, incidence rates rose abruptly.
 In a study of Medicare beneficiaries, a first-time PSA test was associated with a 4.7% likelihood of a prostate cancer diagnosis within 3 months.
 Subsequent tests were associated with statistically significant lower rates of prostate cancer diagnosis.

-In an examination of trends of prostate cancer detection and diagnosis among 140,936 White and 15,662 African American men diagnosed with prostate cancer between 1973 and 1994 in the National Cancer Institute's Surveillance, Epidemiology, and End Results (SEER) database, substantial changes were found beginning in the late 1980s as use of PSA diffused through the United States; age at diagnosis fell, stage of disease at diagnosis decreased, and most tumors were noted to be moderately differentiated.
+In an examination of trends in prostate cancer detection and diagnosis among 140,936 White and 15,662 African American men diagnosed with prostate cancer between 1973 and 1994 in the National Cancer Institute's Surveillance, Epidemiology, and End Results (SEER) database, substantial changes were found beginning in the late 1980s as use of PSA diffused through the United States; age at diagnosis fell, stage of disease at diagnosis decreased, and most tumors were noted to be moderately differentiated.
 For African American men, however, a larger proportion of tumors were poorly differentiated.

 Because the outset of PSA screening beginning around 1988, incidence rates initially rose dramatically and fell, presumably as the fraction of the population undergoing their first PSA screening initially rose and subsequently fell.
 There has also been an observed decrease in mortality rates.
 In Olmsted County, Minnesota, age-adjusted prostate cancer mortality rates increased from 25.8 per 100,000 men from 1980 to 1984 to a peak of 34 per 100,000 from 1989 to 1992; rates subsequently decreased to 19.4 per 100,000 from 1993 to 1997.
 Similar observations have been made elsewhere in the world,[4,5] leading some to hypothesize that the mortality decline is related to PSA testing.
 In Quebec, Canada, however, examinations of the association between the size of the increase in incidence rates (1989–1993) and the size of the decrease in mortality rates (1995–1999), by birth cohort and residential grouping, showed no correlation between these two variables.
-This study suggests that, at least during this time frame, the decline in mortality is not related to widespread PSA testing.
+This study suggests that, at least during this time frame, the decline in mortality was not related to widespread PSA testing.

 Cause-of-death misclassification has also been studied as a possible explanation for changes in prostate cancer mortality.
 A relatively fixed rate was found at which individuals who had been diagnosed with prostate cancer were mislabeled as having died from prostate cancer.
 As such, the substantial increase in prostate cancer diagnoses in the late 1980s and early 1990s would then explain the increased rate of prostate cancer death during those years.
 As the rate of prostate cancer diagnosis fell in the early 1990s, this reduced rate of mislabeling death due to prostate cancer would fall, as would the overall rate of prostate cancer death.
 Because the evidence in this respect is inconsistent, it remains unclear whether the causes of these mortality trends are chance, misclassification, early detection, improved treatments, or a combination of effects.